ajpfahnl/rna-seq-pipeline/README.md

 ```
 module load java/1.8.0_111
 ```
-Test picard with with an interactive shell:
+Test picard with with an interactive shell (not enough memory for login node):
 ```
 qrsh -l h_rt=8:00:00,h_data=4G -pe shared 4
-cd <picard directory>
-java -jar build/libs/picard.jar -h
+java -jar ~/picard/build/libs/picard.jar -h
 ```
 ### Merging
-Before merging, we load picard tools using the following command:
+Before merging, we set up the built-in version of picard tools with:
 ```
 module load picard_tools
 ```
+Or set the `$PICARD` environmental variable to the path of the `picard.jar` file installed by the user:

-Next, we create a bash script `05_picard_merge.sh` to merge the sam files output by the previous step using the following code.
+Next, we create a bash script `05_merge_sam.sh` to merge the sam files output by the previous step using the following code.
 Make sure to create the required input and output directories using the `mkdir` command.
+Note: We can also use the built-in version of picard tools with `module load picard_tools` and omit setting the `$PICARD` variable in the script
-#### 05_picard_merge.sh
+#### 05_merge_sam.sh
 ```
 #!/bin/bash
 #$ -cwd